 It’s not enough to capture their attention once and never connect with them again.
 You’ll need to keep their attention by consistently delivering content in order to leave a memorable impression.

-The best way to keep your brand top-of-mind is to start an email newsletter.
+The best way to keep your brand top-of-mind is to start an email newsletter and drive subscriptions.

 ConvertKit landing pages were designed by world-class pros to be fully customizable and give you the quick data to improve your conversion rates and grow your business.Create a free ConvertKit account

 By starting an email newsletter, you’ll have an opportunity to connect with your subscribers on a consistent basis with personalized, educational content.